 To create the best environment and society (BES) plan, the weightings for carbon cost and all the metrics derived from SEA scores were set to one while the cost metric weighting was set to zero to promote options which provide favourable ecosystem resilience, flood risk, human and social wellbeing, multi-abstractor and carbon reduction benefits.
-Costs for the BES plan are summarised in Table 26 with the options listed in Table 40.
+Costs for the BES plan are summarised in Table 26 with the options listed in Table 41.

-In the BES plan, all of the demand options are selected in 2026 ahead of the supply options (selected in 2030) to begin to realise the benefits of demand reduction early in the planning period.
-Of the 33 demand options in the preferred plan, 27 are in the BES plan, most of them realising more favourable benefits in terms of building resilience in the supply network and environmental conservation (reducing the risk of deterioration caused by abstraction) as they are implemented earlier than in the preferred plan (Figure 32 Metric cost differences for common options relative to the preferred plan).
+In the BES plan, all of the demand options are selected in 2026 ahead of the supply option (selected in 2033) to begin to realise the benefits of demand reduction early in the planning period.
+Of the 33 demand options in the preferred plan, 27 are in the BES plan, most of them realising more favourable benefits in terms of building resilience in the supply network and environmental conservation (reducing the risk of deterioration caused by abstraction) as they are implemented earlier than in the preferred plan (Figure 36).
 To maximise these benefits, 18 additional demand options are included in the BES plan including water efficiency options such as flow regulators and rainwater harvesting and reuse in Strategic RZ and North Eden RZ (in the preferred plan we have chosen this for a trial in Carlisle RZ), and leakage options such as Strategic RZ dynamic network management.
 These new options (15 of which are only found in the BES plan) have a combined multi-abstractor benefit valued at £184m and human and social wellbeing benefit of £93m.